 Coating of synthetic polymers (poly amino acids) facilitates the attachment of both cells and proteins.
 Poly-amino acids like poly-lysine and poly-ornithine create a positive charge on polystyrene and increase the positively-charged sites available for cell binding.11 They are also used in combination with attachment factors which can promote electrostatic interaction between negatively-charged ions on the cell membrane and positively-charged ions of attachment factors on the culture surface.

-The rigidity of the substrate influences the cellular functions.
+The rigidity of the substrate a cell grows on influences its cellular functions.
 CytoSoft® plates are coated with thin layer of biocompatible silicone, with various rigidities covering a broad physiological range.
 The surface of the gels forms stable covalent bonds with proteins, facilitating the coating of the gel with attachment factors (ECM components) and plating cells.
-Following are the advantages of CytoSoft® plates:
+CytoSoft® plates have the following attributes: